27 May Common Issues Addressed in Adolescent Counseling

 Modern teen counseling integrates:

-- Telehealth platforms preferred by digital natives
+- Telehealth and secure messaging platforms favored by digital natives (APA telepsychology resources)

-- Gender-affirming care for LGBTQ+ youth
+- Gender-affirming, family-inclusive care for LGBTQ+ youth (APA transgender and gender-diverse resources)

 What role do schools play in teen mental health?